opensearch-project/documentation-website/_security/authentication-backends/saml.md

 ## Exchange key settings

 SAML, unlike other protocols, is not meant to be used for exchanging user credentials with each request.
-The security plugin trades the SAML response for a lightweight JSON web token that stores the validated user attributes.
+The security plugin trades the SAML response for a lightweight JSON Web Token that stores the validated user attributes.
 This token is signed by an exchange key that you can choose freely.
 Note that when you change this key, all tokens signed with it become invalid immediately.

 Name | Description
 :--- | :---